The following are a sample of thoughts about our youth climate training from those who know best – our youth climate leaders:

 —Interview with Joel, 8 years old, Portland, Oregon, by Amy Monahan

-“Plant for the Planet Academies have helped me understand global warming more deeply.
+“[Youth Acting for Our Earth has] helped me understand global warming more deeply.
 For example, I realized why it is so important that the Arctic ice doesn’t melt, otherwise it will cause the Greenland ice to melt; which will rise the ocean water level by 7 meters!
 The consequences of this disaster would be that many communities would end under water.

 I also understood how to take action to contribute to a solution.
 For instance, I can help our global community by planting more trees; sharing presentations with other people and inspire them to do something about climate change.